isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 </li>
 </ol>
 <p></p>
-<p>Whether you are from IT department serving your internal end-users or
+<p>Whether you are from the IT department serving your internal end-users
-a Business Service Provider (BSP), the set of TradeTrust software components are open-source and free to use, enabling easy integration into existing systems.
+or a Business Service Provider (BSP), the set of TradeTrust software components are open-source and free to use, enabling easy integration into existing systems.
 Alternatively, outsource or subscribe to services provided by TradeTrust ready <a href="/community/tradetrust-ready-partners/" rel="noopener noreferrer nofollow" target="_blank">partners</a>.</p>
 <p></p>
 <h3>Use Cases</h3>
-<p>TradeTrust-enabled Business Service Providers (BSPs) utilize TradeTrust
+<p>TradeTrust-enabled BSPs utilise TradeTrust for new revenues and value-producing
-for new revenue and value-producing opportunities such as these real-live use cases:</p>
+opportunities such as these real-live use cases:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>issuance of certificates of authenticity for consumer goods</p>